sagarbehere/fireproof-api-playground/docs/Fireproof Typescript Tutorial.md

 - TODO: The official docs section on [Pagination](https://use-fireproof.com/docs/guides/custom_queries#pagination) mentions that the query options object can have `{ limit: 10, startkey: lastKey }` however, the type declaration of `QueryOpts` in `src/types.ts` does not mention any `startkey` property and the TypeScript complier also complains when it is included in the query options object.
 It seems that `startkey` is not a valid member of the query options object.
 Not sure how it works and what the `lastKey` mentioned in the documentation is.
 Note that `limit: Num` property seems to have the intended effect of only showing Num results (but not clear what order those Num results are in, if no `descending` option is specified.
 Might be whatever the default value of `descending` is..)

-Alright! so far, we have only experimented with the case where the first argument to `db.query()` is a simple string value.
+Alright!
+So far, we have only experimented with the case where the first argument to `db.query()` is a simple string value.
 Let's switch to the case where the first argument is a function.

 ### Querying with a Map Function